Avalors/RISC-V-Team2/docs/logbooks/jihwan_log.md

 ### 27/11/2024
 - Met up with the group and did revision on each module
+- Worked with Ahmed on the sign extension and added the Store and Branch instructions.
 - Worked as a team debugging the testbenches
 - Started progress with the logbook.

 ### 30/11/2024
-- Worked remotely with the team via Microsoft teams and finalised the debugging
+- Worked remotely via Microsoft teams and finalised the debugging
 - Finished up Lab4

+### 1/12/2024
+- Worked remotely via Microsoft teams and assigned roles up until/before the pipelining part
+- Started work on the pdf program/testbench

+### 4/12 2024
+- Finished up pdf testbench
+- Worked with group in-person to finalise data memory module.